 Valued on fact, not estimate

-Your valuation rests on what can actually be measured: the purity an XRF assay confirms, the weight a calibrated scale records, and the live precious-metal rate at the time of assessment.
+Your valuation rests on three things we can measure.
+An XRF assay confirms the purity, a calibrated scale records the weight, and the live precious-metal rate on the day sets the price.
 It is all shown to you in writing first.
 XRF testing explained covers how the assay works.

 We do not guarantee a value before inspection.
 The firm offer reflects inspection, weight, confirmed purity, hallmarks, stones, non-precious-metal components, condition and the live market.
 Treat any figure shown elsewhere on the site as indicative only.